JcerelusDev/GameDialogboxJs/README.md

 # GameDialogboxJs
-Is a tiny libray used to add a dialogbox in your game, with asmooth text animation letter by letter and a nice container.
+GameDialogBoxJs is a textAnimation  libray used to add a dialogbox in your game, with asmooth text animation letter by letter and a nice container.
 Learn more in the documentation.